5. Project Models to a Single Scenario

 #> 15 22.07609 18.14125 1254 54.10397 10

-Note that each column stores the values for each variable.
+#> 16 21.88485 18.80800 1276 54.07279 10Note that each column stores the values for each variable.
 Let’s

-predict our Maxnet models to this data.frame
+predict our Maxnet models to this data.frame:

 p_df <- predict_selected(models = fitted_model_maxnet,

-raster_variables = var_df, #Now, a data.frame
+new_variables = var_df, # Now, a data.frame

-Now, instead of SpatRaster
+progress_bar = FALSE) Now, instead of SpatRaster objects, the function returns

-objects with the predictions:
+data.frame objects with the predictions:

-#Results by partition of the model 192
+# Results by replicate of the model 192

 #> 1 0.006521501 0.0006209852 0.0005883615 9.831561e-05